 From Shark's Eye to Worm Shells there are so many good finds at Barefoot Beach.

-Because it is not as popular as the neighboring Sanibel Island, Barefoot beach makes for a great alternative.
+Because it is not as popular as the neighboring Sanibel Island, Barefoot beach makes for a great alternative on the gulf coast.
 In the mornings you can have the island mostly to yourself.
 And this where you find some of the most amazing shells.

 Where to Stay near Barefoot Beach Preserve

 Check out the Latitude 26 Waterfront Boutique Resort.
 You can find rates and availability for Latitude 26 Waterfront Boutique Resort here.